-- Contact the Houston Bunny Buddies to be placed on the list of rabbits looking for good homes. - Place an ad in the paper and in vets' offices. - Litter-train the rabbit. - Interact with her so she is used to people. - If possible, have the rabbit spayed or neutered.
+- ♦ Contact Bunny Buddies about participating in our Foster-In-Place program. - ♦ Place an ad in the paper and in vets' offices. - ◆ Litter-train the rabbit. - ♦ Interact with her so she is used to people. - ♦ If possible, have the rabbit spayed or neutered.
 Bunny Buddies can give you advice on where to go. - Provide her with toys to show prospective adopters that she is a fun, interesting companion animal. - Never offer your rabbit for free.
-Insist on a modest \$20 charge.
-This will prevent your rabbit from becoming snake food.
-You can then donate the fee to Bunny Buddies.
-If you are able to donate the \$35 Bunny Buddies adoption fee, we can arrange for the rabbit to be spayed and neutered at no extra cost.
-Have the prospective owner print out and complete our Adoption Form from bunnybuddies.org and turn it in with the \$35 fee. - Insist that your rabbit go to an indoor home only. - Recommend that prospective adopters purchase the House Rabbit Handbook (Drollery Press, 2005), available from Barnes and Noble or from the House Rabbit Society.
+Insist on a modest \$ 20 charge.
+This will prevent your rabbit from becoming snake food. - ♦ Insist that your rabbit go to an indoor home only. - Recommend that prospective adopters purchase the House Rabbit Handbook-Fifth Edition (Drollery Press, 2017, www.drollery.net).